chaseruskin/legoHDL/ROADMAP.md

 - [x] implement refresh command -> specify market or specify none to refresh all markets tied to workspace
 - [x] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation -> would allow for checking if valid legohdl release point and save space in the long run of having many installations -> moves files option
 - [x] implement versioning (folders for each version created on-demand) (installing spec. versions)
-- [x] legohdl will now try to release all versions with valid tag if a Block.lock file exists there to a market, only tries once as a folder will be created for that tag # but may not have a Block.lock for it if invalid
+- [x] legohdl will now try to release all versions with valid tag if a Block.yml file exists there to a market, only tries once as a folder will be created for that tag # but may not have a Block.yml for it if invalid
 - [o] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is found in local path or in market -> already covered by a roadmap mission
 - [o] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)
 - [x] investigate rmdir errors on windows when releasing -> added error catch function for windows permission issues
 - [x] allow renaming of block and/or library name? -> yes
-- [x] allow users to touch Block.lock file? (it gets auto-updated anyway when performing things like release) -> 	   leaning yes
+- [x] allow users to touch Block.yml file? (it gets auto-updated anyway when performing things like release) -> 	   leaning yes
 - [x] let the % % be used on all files in the template, even READMEs
-- [x] change .lego.lock to Block.lock
+- [x] change .lego.lock to Block.yml
 - [x] ensure init command is up to par
 - [x] test having a remote project already (non-block), then running init
 - [x] test init adding a remote already to git repo and then doing legohdl command